briandenicola/todo-app-azure-sql/readme.md

 task environment
 ```
 * Useful when the existing docker registry already has the code built.
-* Update chart/values.yaml with the COMMIT_VERSION and ACR_NAME names
-* Don't forget to set ACR RBAC and Network firewall rules

 # Testing
 ## Virtual Machine